artsy/Swift-at-Artsy/Beginners/Lesson Three/README.md

 printArtworkSubtitle("Untitled #23", artworkDate: "1985")
 ```

 Calling the function also is a comma separated list, but after the 1st thing in the list we write the name of what the variable is going to be.
 This is different to most languages, which would write: `printArtworkSubtitle("Untitled #23", "1985")`.
-We do this to make it easy to know what all of the inputs stand for.
+Swift duses labels for things to make it easy to know what all of the inputs stand for.
 It's about making it easier to read.
 We call the commas separated list of things going in to a function the "function's parameters" and the named ones a "labeled parameter."

 Knowing what to put in a functions parameters is basically a skill you learn over the years, but as I've done it for years we'll skip to what I want.
 I know that both of those bits of information can be found on an Artwork.
 So rather than providing two parameters, we could provide just one.
 Less, in general, is better.
 There's nuance there though.
 To do this we need to include a date string on the Artwork Type.